zattoo/cactus/README.md

 `token: string`

 Required.
-Must be user based token, so release creation action can trigger others, like deploy.
+Must be user based token with write permission, so release creation action can trigger others, like deploy.

 ## Usage Example